HMS Liberty (J391): Design and description

-The reciprocating ships had two vertical triple-expansion steam engines, each driving one shaft, using steam provided by two Admiralty three-drum boilers.
+The ships had two Parsons geared steam turbines, each driving one shaft, using steam provided by two Admiralty three-drum boilers.
 The engines produced a total of 2000 ihp and gave a maximum speed of 16.5 kn.
 They carried a maximum of 660 LT of fuel oil that gave them a range of 5000 nmi at 10 kn.

 The Algerine class was armed with a QF 4 in Mk V anti-aircraft gun and four twin-gun mounts for Oerlikon 20 mm cannon.
 The latter guns were in short supply when the first ships were being completed and they often got a proportion of single mounts.
 By 1944, single-barrel Bofors 40 mm mounts began replacing the twin 20 mm mounts on a one for one basis.
 All of the ships were fitted for four throwers and two rails for depth charges.

 Construction and career

 Service in the Royal Navy

 The ship was ordered on 30 April 1942 at the Harland & Wolff at Belfast, Ireland.
 She was laid down on 27 November 1943 and launched on 22 August 1944.
 She was commissioned on 18 January 1945.
 She joined the 10th Minesweeper Flotilla.

 In April 1945, she was deployed with her flotilla for minesweeping in southern North Sea to ensure safe passage of convoys in Nore Command including military convoys to Antwerp as well as in the Thames estuary for traffic in North Sea.

 In October 1945, she was deployed for mine clearance in areas near Singapore including ports in Indonesia she was later based at Hong Kong for similar duties.
 The ship returned to UK and arrived at Portsmouth to be decommissioned and put into the reserve fleet status in July 1946.

 She was then sold to Belgium in 1949.